-In this example, we take two paddocks that were put aside and add to the graze plan and now we have confidence we can get through to Spring with the Cows allocated to these paddocks, since it is now clearly less than 100% of carrying capacity.
+In this example, we take two paddocks that were put aside and add to the graze plan.
+Now we have confidence we can get through to Spring with the cows allocated to these paddocks.
+It is now clearly less than 100% of carrying capacity.

-This is what we mean by a feedback loop and it barely scratches the surface of the ease with which planning grazes changes your mindset around the allocation of feed to animals through time.
+This is what we mean by a feedback loop.
+It barely scratches the surface of the ease with which planning grazes changes your mindset around the allocation of feed to animals.

-- When we create graze plans for the whole property, we basically have the stocking rate to carrying capacity for the farm covered for that period of time.
+- Creating a graze plan for the whole property provides us with the farms stocking rate to carrying capacity for that period.
 That is piece of mind beyond measure;

 - The rest of the team can see it!
 No more scribbles on a piece of paper about moves you want while away from the farm.
 The planned moves are visible to all on paper, and/or on their phone;

-- The graze plan turns uncertainty into an action that will never be perfect but it will be far easier to refine than ad-hoc changes on the go;
+- The graze plan turns uncertainty into an action.
+That will never be perfect although it will be far easier to refine than ad-hoc changes on the go;

-- Most importantly it puts assumptions down that can be discussed and tested, deflecting stress and anxiety about stocking rate to a ‘plan’ instead of hoping.
-If the plan needs to change, so be it, we all find that easier than working out too late we didn’t have the conviction to decrease or increase stocking rate earlier.
+- Most importantly it puts assumptions down that can be discussed and tested.
+Deflecting stress and anxiety about stocking rate to a ‘plan’ instead of hoping.
+If the plan needs to change, so be it.
+We all find that easier than realising to late we didn’t have the conviction to decrease or increase stocking rate earlier.

 Don’t over think it

-The real magic of graze planning is that we don’t have to over think it and worry if we got it right, yes choices matter but the net result is a feedback loop between us and the paddocks that quickly makes it obvious whether we are on track or not as we start moving through the plan.
-We can quickly see if we are out in our assumptions and review and revise and most importantly learn first hand in the process and get our eye in for guesstimates of days per graze and consumption etc.
+The real magic of graze planning is that we don’t have to over think it and worry if we got it right.
+Yes, choices matter.
+However, the net result is a feedback loop between us and the paddocks.
+This quickly makes it clear whether we are on track or not as we start moving through the plan.
+We can see if we are out in our assumptions while reviewing and revising.
+Most importantly we learn firsthand in the process and get our eye in for estimations of days per graze and consumption etc.

 This is the very REAL pleasure of graze planning!
-Feeling for the first time like you can talk the talk and have some sense of control over stocking rate because you are doing it and learning as you go instead of feeling like a 2nd class grazier needing to go to more training workshops.
+You can feel like you can talk the talk and have some sense of control over stocking rate.
+Due to actually doing it and learning as you go.
+Instead of feeling like a 2nd class grazier needing to attend more training workshops.